MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 # TemplateName
 ```

-Templates cannot start with a number, and any part of a template name split by **.** cannot start with a number.
+Templates can't start with a number, and any part of a template name split by **.** can't start with a number.

 ### Template response variations